AN INSIGHT

 THIS WEEK’S FAVOURITE TRACK

-We can’t get enough of the new single from Three Days Grace’s upcoming album Alienation, set for release on 22 August via RCA Records.
+We can’t get enough of the new song ‘Fort Knox’ from Norwegian pop sensation Sigrid’s upcoming new album There’s Always More That I Could Say, set for release on 24 October via Island/EMI.

 aboutus